 Gateway is made up of ordinary people from the community, just like you!
-We are committed to growing...in our walk with Christ, in our marriages, and in all our relationships.
+We are committed to growing in our love for Christ, each other and our community.

 Most of what the Christian Reformed Church teaches is held in common with believers around the world.
 As a denomination, however, we tend to emphasize some teachings.
 Three words that are prominent within the Reformed church are sovereignty, covenant, and kingdom.